If you have to leave your house to go into work during the coronavirus (Covid-19) pandemic, it might feel like a difficult and stressful time.

 It may feel difficult to take care of your physical health if you're feeling busy or stressed.
 But looking after your physical health can have a big effect on your mental health.
 And there are many small changes you can try to take care of your overall wellbeing:

-you may be experiencing a lot of pressure during the coronavirus outbreak and working longer hours than you normally would.
+you may be experiencing a lot of pressure during coronavirus and working longer hours than you normally would.
 You may also be very anxious about getting coronavirus or passing it on to others around you.

 See our information below about where to get help for these experiences and emotions.